 Singapore exports jump 15.5% in May, well above forecasts

-SINGAPORE: Singapore's exports rose more than expected for the second straight month in May, thanks to a continued surge in pharmaceutical exports, official data showed on Monday.
+SINGAPORE: Singapore's exports grew at their fastest pace in seven months in May, thanks to a continued surge in pharmaceutical exports, official data showed on Monday (Jun 18).

 Non-oil domestic exports (NODX) rose 15.5 per cent in May from a year earlier, data from the trade agency Enterprise Singapore showed, accelerating from an 11.8 per cent surge the month before.